 - Achievement Test/ELSA (English Linguistically Simplified Assessment) [grades 3-8]*

 - World -Class Instructional Design Assessment (WIDA)** [Replaces ELDA]

 - TNReady ELA and mathematics assessments

 The results of these examinations can be factored into the student’s grade at a percentage determined by the State Board of Education in accordance with T.C.A. §49-1-302 (2).
 Tennessee law provides districts the option to exclude TNReady scores from a student’s final grade if the scores are not received at least five days before the school year ends.
-As the new assessment is to be given via paper and pencil, scores inclusion may or may not occur in 2016-17.

 English Learner Student Assessments/ World-Class Instructional Design and Assessment (WIDA)